rajesh-ramesh-ind/voice_recog_control/README.md

 7.try to check your voice command with the declared list
 8. if your command matches with the list declare a function and statements

-before using this command you need to ensure that arduino serial program has to be declared in arduino board
+before using this command you need to ensure that arduino serial program has to be burned into in arduino board